The TPU story matters not only as hardware history, but as an example of how compute economics reshape ML architecture.

 Where mistakes happen: If your stack is deeply CUDA-centered and multi-cloud portability is strict, migration cost can be high.

-What to take into your own System Design
+What to carry into your own architecture decisions

-- Plan hardware strategy as part of product architecture, not as an afterthought.
+- Treat accelerator strategy as part of product architecture, not as an afterthought buried in infrastructure.

-- Optimize not only model quality, but also training/inference cycle economics.
+- Optimize not only model quality, but also the economics of the full training and inference cycle.

-- Validate scalability on production-like data paths and SLOs, not only synthetic benchmarks.
+- Validate scalability on production-like data paths and real SLOs, not only on synthetic benchmarks.

 References

-Part 2: evolution of v4-v7 and comparison with GPU.
+Part 2: generations v4-v7, accelerator economics, and comparison with GPU.

 Google Cloud: TPU transformation (10-year look back)